Hjagu09/yummy.kak/README.md

 Some modules (git, lsp, powerline_config) also require a NERD font or that you change the config to use other text icons.

 ## configuring
-The main variables used for configuration is yummy_fmt_left and yummy_fmt_rigth. there exactly what you think they are, the format of the left and right side of the bar.
+The main variables used for configuration is yummy_fmt_left and yummy_fmt_rigth.
+There exactly what you think they are, the format of the left and right side of the bar.
 They may contain module names preceded by a dollar sign and free text that's to be rendered using the StatusLine face.
 Valid modules are:

 + **mode:** the current mode, insert/normal
 + **bufname:** name of the current buffer